enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/02-deploy-infra/deploy-infra.md

 5. Click the **`[Save]`** button to store your environment details.
 You'll notice that the contents of your private key are replaced with `cipherText:` and a hash, as the value of your secret is encrypted, then stored.

-6. Go ahead and return to the Backtage dashboard.
+6. Go ahead and return to the Backstage dashboard.

 You may now **proceed to the next lab**.